movio/maxwell-faker/README.md

 =============

 [Maxwell](https://github.com/zendesk/maxwell) is a really useful MySQL binlog to Kafka replicator built by [Zendesk](https://www.zendesk.com/).
-**Maxwell Faker** generates deterministic pseudorandom data and writes it to Kafka, in the same JSON format at Maxwell.
+**Maxwell Faker** generates deterministic pseudorandom data and writes it to Kafka, in the same JSON format as Maxwell.
 Maxwell Faker is useful in staging environments, systems tests, or load tests.

 ## Features